 B. STRATEGY AND MANAGEMENT

-We are a brand-new operator aiming to reimagine the rail experience boosted with innovative solutions that are inclusive and focused on all our customers.
+We are aiming to reimagine the rail experience, boosted with innovative solutions that are inclusive and focused on all our customers.
 Accessibility and Inclusion are core to our values, and we will support you if you require assistance with a dedicated, collaborative team.
 We have an agile business model which allows us to deliver excellent customer service to all by learning from passenger experiences and then implementing the required improvements.

-We recognise the importance of providing consistency in approach and service provision across the rail network and we will proactively work with industry partners, such as Transport Focus, London TravelWatch and the Rail Ombudsman to deliver incremental and continuous improvement over the life of the franchise, engaging with customers and user groups.
+We recognise the importance of providing consistency in approach and service provision across the rail network and we will proactively work with industry partners, such as Transport Focus, London TravelWatch and the Rail Ombudsman to deliver incremental and continuous improvement, engaging with customers and user groups.

-With regards to specific initiatives we will work on, these are as follows:
+With regards to specific initiatives we are working on to deliver, these include:

-- The Hitachi Fleet: We have invested over £55m in brand new trains.
-These trains offer high capacity, accessible seating, window blinds, windowless seats and an at-seat trolley service.
+- The Hitachi Fleet: We have invested over £100 million in brand new trains.
+These trains offer high capacity, accessible seating, and an at-seat trolley service.
 They are fully electric, so are quieter, smoother and more reliable as there’s less to maintain than conventional diesel trains.

-- Shorter Passenger Assist notice period: Our investment in the Passenger Assist app and our fleet of trains enables us to reduce our recommended notice period for booking Passenger Assist journeys.
-This means that from April 2022, assisted journeys can be booked with just two hours’ notice.
+- Shorter Passenger Assist notice period: investment in the TransReport App and our fleet of trains enables us to reduce our recommended notice period for booking Passenger Assist journeys.

-- Research Institute for Disabled Customers: Using their expertise to review our app, website, policy documents and passenger leaflet, as well as carrying out mystery passenger journeys for us and providing customer insights from their bespoke consumer panel.
+- Research Institute for Disabled Customers (RiDC): Using their expertise to review our app, website, policy documents and passenger leaflet, as well as carrying out mystery passenger journeys for us and providing customer insights from their bespoke consumer panel.

 - Purple Tuesday Campaign: Supporting this campaign to raise awareness of disability issues and the work that we are doing to make everyday rail travel easier and more accessible for disabled customers.
 This includes the sunflower lanyard scheme, our dedicated disability and equality training and digital usability testing of our website.